EPPlusSoftware/EPPlus/src/EPPlus/readme.txt

 **Important!** The environment variable should be set at the user level.

+## Using EPPlus on Non-Windows systems
+To use EPPlus with .NET Core on Non-Windows systems, libgdiplus is required.

+Homebrew on MacOS:
+`brew install mono-libgdiplus`

+apt-get:
+`apt-get install libgdiplus`

 ## New features in EPPlus 5
 EPPlus 5 comes with a set of new features, see (https://www.epplussoftware.com/Developers/Features)